doordeck/docs/docs/cloud-api/account/register-ephemeral-key-with-secondary-authentication.md

 # Register Ephemeral Key With Secondary Authentication

-This endpoint is used to register ephemeral keys for users, it will start a secondary authentication flow using email, SMS, telephone or WhatsApp - the service will pick the most appropriate method based on the contents of the provided auth token or it can be specified as a query parameter.
+This endpoint is used to register ephemeral keys for users, it will start a secondary authentication flow using email, SMS, or telephone - the service will pick the most appropriate method based on the contents of the provided auth token or it can be specified as a query parameter.

 ### HTTP Request